edarruiz/DomainDrivenDesign.SDK/README.md

 ### Domain Services

-Domain models objects have responsibilities, limits and limitations, being them an Entity or a Value Object.
+Domain models objects have responsibilities, behaviors, relationships, limits and limitations, being them an Entity or a Value Object.

 Inside the domain, when discovering, defining and using Entities and Value Objects, sometimes we need to do some stuff with them, to or for them.
-This *stuff we need to do* could be actions, behaviors triggered from some place else, it could be some changes in the state of the domain, well, it could be a lot of things.
+This *stuff we need to do* could be actions, activities based on their relationships, behaviors triggered from some place else, it could be some changes in the state of the domain, well, it could be a lot of things.

 When is hard to define WHO (entity or value object) should be responsible for doing the action, when apparently no object is directly responsible for doing it, or when the responsibility could be shared between objects we use a new key concept: *Services.*